• Skip to primary navigation

 • Instagram

 Do you have a recipe that calls for brick cheese?
 Maybe you want to make a Detroit style pizza but can't find this cheese?
-We will give you some ideas on what you can swap out for.
+We will give you some ideas on what makes the best brick cheese substitue.

 A metal shopping cart with chunks of cheese including Brick cheese, Provolone cheese, Muenster cheese, and Mozzarella cheese

-Whenever I go to Wisconsin, I always stock up on brick cheese.
+Whenever I go to the Badger State, I always stock up on Wisconsin brick cheese.
 It's a wonderful melting cheese that is so delicious on a pizza.
-In fact it's what you find on many Detroit style square pizzas.
+In fact it's what you find on many Detroit style square pizzas (I am from Michigan so I know Detroit isn't in Wisconsin!).

 Outside of Wisconsin, it can be tricky to find.
 I wanted to come up with a list of cheeses that could work instead of brick cheese.